 Discover the scenic forests north–west of Gympie in Brooyar State Forest.
-Sandstone cliffs, tall eucalypt forests, rainforests and hoop pine plantations feature here.
+Sandstone cliffs, tall eucalypt forests, rainforests and hoop pine plantations are features of the forest.
 A lookout point on top of the cliffs provides an impressive western view.
-Popular abseiling sites are located here too.
+The cliffs are popular abseiling sites.

-The shallow, sandy stretches of Glastonbury Creek are home to platypus, crayfish, long-armed shrimp, freshwater turtles, eels and fish.
+The shallow, sandy stretches of Glastonbury Creek are fringed by riparian rainforest.

 During summer, flowering trees adjoining the camping area colour the forest.
 Look for rich red and yellow flowers in black bean trees Castanospermum australe and vivid orange flowers in silky oak trees Grevillea robusta.
 Across the creek a grove of white cedar Melia azedarach trees become a mass of yellow as their leaves change in autumn.

-- Everything within national parks and forests is protected.
-Do not take or interfere with plants, animals, soil or rocks.
+- Do not take or interfere with plants, animals, soil or rocks.

-- Stay on the track.
-Do not cut corners or create new tracks.
+- Stay on designated roads and walking track.
+Do not create new tracks as this creates erosion.

-- Take rubbish home with you as no bins are provided.
+- Take rubbish and recyclable waste away for proper disposal as bins are not provided.

 - Obey signs and safety notices.

-See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.
+See the guidelines on caring for parks and forests for more information about protecting our environment and heritage in parks and forests.

 For tourism information for all regions in Queensland see Queensland Holidays.